dpaquette/BugTracker.NET/Blog x - Database Access.md

 ![Extensions](Images/extensions.jpg)

 This brings us a new menu option: to reverse engineer a data model.
-Unfortunatly this sounds far cooler than it is and, unlike the movie Paycheck, Aaron Eckhart is unlikley to try to kill you for doing it.
+Unfortunately this sounds far cooler than it is and, unlike the movie Paycheck, Aaron Eckhart is unlikely to try to kill you for doing it.

 ![Reverse engineer code first](Images/reverse_engineer.jpg)